Are You Or Someone You Know Struggling To Maintain Sobriety Post Treatment?

 It’s really common for people with severe addictions to form an identity around their use.
 There’s often a sense of ritual that becomes familiar.
 Physiologically, drug use can set off the same dopamine receptors that are triggered when one experiences pleasure.
 So, in a sense, you are ending a long-term relationship with something that has temporarily provided you comfort.

 If you’re fearful that a loved one is in danger because of drug use, I encourage you to set healthy boundaries with him or her, such as not providing financial relief, etc. and to have your loved one call me as soon as possible.

 Discovering what causes addiction and ways to heal depression, anxiety, unresolved traumas or family issues can help him or her move on.

 Recovery is possible with God and starting anew.

 Recovery Is Possible

 If you have additional questions about substance abuse treatment, please call (954)-861-0164 or contact me for a free video or phone consultation.
-I provide in-office counseling in Cooper City, FL as well as online therapy to anyone residing in the state of Florida.
+I provide online therapy for women residing in the state of Florida.
 I offer services in English and Spanish, and I am a licensed mental health counselor and a master certified addiction professional as well as a Christian counselor.